ibm-cloud-docs/cloud-databases/reference-hpcs.md

   }'
 ```

 If you provision a deployment through the CLI or API, the HPCS key needs to be identified by its full CRN, not just its ID.
-A HPCS CRN is in the format `crn:v1:<...>:key:<id>`.
+An HPCS CRN is in the format `crn:v1:<...>:key:<id>`.
 {: .tip}

 ## Key Rotation

 HPCS offers manual and automatic [key rotation](/docs/hs-crypto?topic=hs-crypto-set-rotation-policy) and key rotation is supported by Cloud Databases deployments.
 When you rotate a key, the process initiates a _Syncing KMS state_ task, and your deployment is reencrypted with the new key.
-The task is displayed on the _Tasks_ pane on your deployment's _Overview_ and the associated HPCS and Cloud Databases events are sent to Activity Tracker.
+The task is displayed on the _Tasks_ panel on your deployment's _Overview_ and the associated HPCS and Cloud Databases events are sent to Activity Tracker.

 ## Deleting the Deployment

-If you delete a deployment that is protected with a HPCS key, the deployment remains registered against the key during the soft-deletion period (up to 9 days).
+If you delete a deployment that is protected with an HPCS key, the deployment remains registered against the key during the soft-deletion period (up to 9 days).
 If you need to delete the key in the soft-deletion period, you must [force delete](/docs/hs-crypto?topic=hs-crypto-delete-keys) the key.
 After the soft-deletion period, the key can be deleted without the force.
 You can check the [association between the key and your deployment](/docs/hs-crypto?topic=hs-crypto-view-key-details) to determine when you can delete the key.

 ## Cryptoshredding
 {: #cryptoshredding}